carllerche/travis-rust-matrix/README.md

 supports 32 bit platforms, Travis currently does not.
 However, it is possible to cross compile 32 bit builds.
 This project shows how to do it.

+If you want to support Windows, Appveyor provides a Windows CI system.
+I also included how to setup a matrix build on Appveyor.

 ## Usage